iodigital-com/io-technology/data/blog/code-is-for-humans-and-humans-alone.md

 "Yeah, that's nice and all but what about ...?"

 Yes.
 You are right.
 There are always exceptions.
 Sometimes the problem you're solving is so complex it requires you write unreadable code.
-Or sometimes performance is way more important that you need to write something which is percievably repulsive.
+Or sometimes performance is way more important that you need to write something which is perceivably repulsive.
 If that's your case, which is perfectly reasonable, always use comments to describe it.
 Never think that "they will understand".
 In these cases you'd rather use a comment too many than that the next one spends 5+ minutes trying to figure it out.

 ### Bitwise operators

 Prime example.
 JavaScript's [bitwise operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_operators#bitwise_operators) (`&`, `|`, `~`, etc) can do some real good magic.
 Usually they're way faster than non-numerical counterparts.
 The problem with these is that they are numerical.
-Both operands are first coerced into a decimal number and then the oparator is applied, leaving a new decimal number.
+Both operands are first coerced into a decimal number and then the operator is applied, leaving a new decimal number.

 ```js
 // A common use was